Reflects in Water

 Medium: Water, Stencils, Text, Participatory Performance

-Reflects in Water was an ephemeral and participatory art-action where the public was invited to engage with statements from members of Shoal Lake 40 First Nations by stenciling them onto a public path on Waterfront Drive near the Aqueduct Monument, using unpotable water acquired directly from Shoal Lake.
+Reflects in Water was an ephemeral and participatory art-action where the public was invited to engage with statements from members of Shoal Lake 40 First Nation by stenciling them onto a public path on Waterfront Drive near the Aqueduct Monument, using unpotable water acquired directly from Shoal Lake.
 As the water evaporated the statements disappeared, reflecting the tendency for these issues to quickly fade from public attention and highlighting the need to not only constantly reiterate but also to be present and active in order to make change.

 Peace Alliance Winnipeg is committed to developing a broad movement for peace in Winnipeg, and identifies relations and persistent disparities between Indigenous peoples and non-Indigenous people in Canada as vital to peace and justice.
 Building on their track record of welcoming outside organization and supporting/collaborating on various crucial justice issues, the partners reached out to the greater community.
-The project was guided by a working group made up of the partners and representatives from Shoal Lake 40 First Nation, Shoal Lake 40 Museum of Canadian Human Rights Violations, Decolonizing Network Manitoba, Friends of Shoal Lake 40, 13 Fires Winnipeg, the Council of Canadians and the University of Winnipeg Student Union.
+The project was facilitated by Angelina McLeod and guided by a working group made up of the partners and representatives from Shoal Lake 40 First Nation, Shoal Lake 40 Museum of Canadian Human Rights Violations, Decolonizing Network Manitoba, Friends of Shoal Lake 40, 13 Fires Winnipeg, the Council of Canadians and the University of Winnipeg Student Union.

 The working group endeavoured to proceed in an equitable and respectful manner.
 They visited Shoal Lake 40 First Nation and had conversations with community members about their concerns and hopes for the future of the water and the community.
 These conversations were then distilled into a set of statements and made into large scale stencils and banners.
 Unpotable water was gathered directly from Shoal Lake with permission from the First Nation to speak to the use and procurement of resources from First Nations.
 The art-action was presented in conjunction with the 13 Fires Water Fire conversation, a slate of speakers including Shoal Lake 40 FN members, who discussed water issues from various perspectives and actions that can be taken.
 To guide the use of the water and day of action, Elder Mae Louise Campbell was invited to open the day with a teaching and a water blessing.